 The main objective of dealers in these RV shows is to sell RVs and get an income or commissions.
-If you are considering buying an RV, you are advised to go to an RV show where you will get an exposure of what to expect when buying one.
-You can spend some time scouting around RVs that interest you, note your options and then wait until the last day of the show.
+If you are considering buying an RV, you are advised to go to an RV show where you will get exposure of what to expect when buying one.
+You can spend some time scouting around RVs that interest you, note your options, and then wait until the last day of the show.
 Most dealers will offer you a great deal to avoid towing or shipping the RV back.

 Buy at the end of the season

 Just like auto dealerships, RV dealers have monthly and annual schedules and targets to meet.
 If they have not met their sales quota, they tend to sell more RVs.
 This could be the opportune time for you to negotiate a deal with the dealer or salesperson.